top of page

 Hi there!

 My name is Karen and I am one of the OTs working at This World’s Ours.
-I have been an OT for 14 years and have specialized in pediatrics for more than 13 of those years.
+I have been practicing as an Occupational Therapist since 2009, with the majority of my career focused on working with children and youth.
 I graduated with a Master of Occupational Therapy from the University of Manitoba after completing my Bachelor of Science (Honours).
-I have had the pleasure of working in clinical and community settings with children and their families, school teams, and support systems in Manitoba, Alberta and now beautiful BC.
+I have had the pleasure of working in clinical and community settings with children and their families, school teams, and support systems in Manitoba, Alberta, and now beautiful BC.

 I am passionate about providing services using a neurodiversity-affirming and strength-based approach, and I believe that therapy is most effective when it is fun and joyful!
 I work closely with families to support children’s development related to goals that are meaningful and important to them.
 This could include self-help skills (dressing, eating, toileting), fine motor skills (managing fasteners, holding a crayon, printing, using scissors), executive functioning skills (time management, planning, organization), emotional regulation (managing and responding to emotional states), sensory integration (receiving and organizing information from our senses, and using it to participate in everyday life), and much more.

-Please reach out if you have any questions, for additional information, or would like to discuss scheduling a session.
+Please reach out if you have any questions or would like additional information.

 I look forward to hearing from you!
 Email me at kmercureot@gmail.com